• Skip to primary navigation

 For gravy:

-• Strain the drippings from the roast into a pan and add ½ cup of the beef broth.
+• Strain the drippings from the roast into a pan and add half of the 1 cup beef broth.
 Heat over medium heat.

-• In a jar with a lid, mix flour with about ½ cup beef broth, shaking well to combine.
+• In a jar with a lid, mix 1½ tablespoons flour with the remaining beef broth, shaking well to combine.

 • Slowly add about half of the flour mixture to the drippings over medium heat, whisking constantly.